 Post-baccalaureate students have already earned an undergraduate degree and are enrolling in the College to receive undergraduate credit toward an initial license in teacher education, another undergraduate major, or another undergraduate degree.
-For post-baccalaureate students, conditions #1 and #3 apply; conditions #2, #4, #5, #6, and #7 do not apply.
+For post-baccalaureate students, conditions #1 and #3 (listed above in "Undergraduate Students in Graduate Courses" section) apply; conditions #2, #4, #5, #6, and #7 do not apply.
 Post-baccalaureate students wishing to take a graduate course can obtain the Request to Take Graduate Course Form from the Registrar's Office for the graduate course to be taken.
 The student fills out the form and obtains the advisor's signature (and if necessary the signature of the School Dean or Departmental Chair of the graduate course to be taken).
 The form is turned in to the Registrar's Office after all signatures have been obtained.
 Graduate credits taken while a post-baccalaureate student may be applied to a graduate degree at Edgewood College.
 Approval of the respective school or department is required.